 Next thing you know, the walls are covered in “impossible to remove” stains.

-Dried, crusty insides of a microwave are voila! a problem no more with these easy methods…and they work no matter how long it’s been since you last cleaned it .
+Not so!
+Stubborn, caked on bits are voila! a problem no more with these easy cleaning methods…and they work no matter how long it’s been since you last tackled the job.

 Place a bowl of water inside the microwave.
-Stir in a spoonful of salt or submerge a non-metal object such as a wooden spoon or stir stick in the water*) and heat for 3 – 5 minutes, depending how hard the crud is really stuck on.
+Stir in a spoonful of salt or submerge a non-metal object such as a wooden stir stick* and zap for 3 – 5 minutes, depending how much and how hard the crud is really stuck on.

 After a few minutes (5 to 10 should do it), carefully remove the bowl (it will be super hot) and take a moist, warm cloth to the inside walls of the appliance.
-The crud bits should wipe off easily.
+The crud bits should now wipe off easily.

 You can also try:

-- Soak a thick sponge with vinegar and water (you can also use a hand towel instead of a sponge), put it in a bowl & place inside the microwave.
+- Soak a thick sponge with vinegar/water (you can also try a cotton hand towel instead of a sponge), put it in a bowl & place inside the microwave.
 Set heat on high for 3 minutes.
-Let it sit closed for a few minutes once heating is done–allows moisture and steam to work into all the crust bits and splatters.
-Open appliance and use the sponge to wipe down insides.
-The sponge will be hot, so wear rubber gloves to help protect your skin from the heat.
+As noted above, let it sit closed for a few minutes once timer is done–allows moisture and steam to do their magic and seep into all the crust bits and splatters.
+Open the door and sponge down the insides.
+The sponge will be scalding, so wear rubber gloves to help protect your skin from being burned.

 - You can throw a few slices of lemon in a bowl of hot water and then heat as above.
 This will help freshen things up as well and the lemon does a good job of cutting through any grease residue.